Corruption in Sweden: Level of corruption

 The level of corruption in Sweden is very low, according to a 2011 pan-European study by Transparency International.
-Transparency International's 2024 Corruption Perceptions Index scored Sweden at 80 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Sweden ranked 8th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-Although very high when compared to the rest of the world, Sweden's score of 80 in the 2024 Index was its lowest ever in the twelve years that the current version of the Index has been published.
-For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom) was 90, the average score was 64 and the worst score was 41.
-For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).
+Transparency International's 2025 Corruption Perceptions Index scored Sweden at 80 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Sweden ranked 6th among the 182 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+Although very high when compared to the rest of the world, Sweden's scores of 80 in the 2024 and 2025 Index were its lowest ever in the twelve years that the current version of the Index has been published.
+For comparison with regional scores, the best score among Western European and European Union countries (Note: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, and the United Kingdom.) was 89, the average score was 64 and the worst score was 40.
+For comparison with worldwide scores, the best score was 89 (ranked 1), the average score was 42, and the worst score was 9 (ranked 181, in a two-way tie).
 The legal and institutional framework in Sweden are considered effective in fighting against corruption, and the government agencies are characterized by a high degree of transparency, integrity and accountability.

 However, the OECD Working Group on Bribery has since 2012 repeatedly urged Sweden to reform its laws to ensure the investigation and prosecution of companies that bribe foreign public officials to obtain advantages in international business.
 This refers to the requirements of the OECD Convention on Combating Bribery of Foreign Public Officials in International Business Transactions.